YourOnly-One/content/content/snoworld/en-ph/blog/posts/2022/20220619-watch-alchemy-of-souls.md

 +++
-title = "A Must Watch: Alchemy of Souls" description = "A Korean high fantasy about love, politics, and dark magic."
+title = "A must watch: Alchemy of Souls" description = "A Korean high fantasy about love, politics, and dark magic."

 lastmod = 2022-08-30T09:53:00+08:00                 # last update; manually adjust to local timezone